 The Cost of Intellectual Laziness

-4] Confirmation Bias: This is the tendency to seek information which confirms our previously held beliefs and preconceptions whilst ignoring information which contradicts them.
+Confirmation Bias.
+This is the tendency to seek information that confirms with our previously held beliefs and preconceptions whilst ignoring information that contradicts them.

-5] Anchoring Bias: The tendency to rely too heavily on an initial piece of information which acts as an unconscious psychological benchmark, which influences the final decision.
+Anchoring Bias.
+The tendency to rely too heavily on an initial piece of information which acts as an unconscious psychological benchmark, which influences the final decision.

-6] Ignoring Statistics: Kahneman writes, “Statistical thinking derives conclusions about individual cases from properties of categories and ensembles.
+Ignoring Statistics.
+Kahneman writes, “Statistical thinking derives conclusions about individual cases from properties of categories and ensembles.
 Unfortunately, System 1 does not have the capability for this mode of reasoning; System 2 can learn to think statistically, but few people receive the necessary training.”

 These are just some of the mental illusions that System 1 is prone to.
-In ‘Thinking Fast and Slow,’ you’ll find a thorough list of these biases along with explanations in how they affect our ability to make decisions and judgments.
+In ‘Thinking Fast And Slow,’ readers will find a thorough list of these biases along with explanations in how they affect our ability to make decisions and judgments.

-Despite a Faulty System 1 and a Lazy System 2, How Does One Improve Their Thinking?
+Despite An ‘Error-Prone’ System 1 and a Lazy System 2, How Does One Improve Their Thinking?